-Credits: 15 Session: 2022/23 January-June Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr PD James, Dr P Kumar Format: 30 hours lectures and labs Delivery Method: On-campus/virtual lectures and lab sessions.
+Credits: 15 Session: 2023/24 January-June Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr E Neumann, Dr P Kumar 30 hours lectures and labs Format: Delivery Method: On-campus/virtual lectures and lab sessions.
 Module Aims: The aim of this course is to examine theoretical and practical aspects of computer and network security.
 Module Content: Security threats and their causes.
 Security criteria and models.
 Cryptography: including basic encryption, DES, AES, hash functions.
 Access Control.
 Security tools and frameworks: including IPSec, TLS, SSL, SSH and related tools.
 Vulnerabilities and attacks: including port scanning, packet sniffing, SQL injection.
 Security issues in wireless networks.
 Security on the cloud.
 Intended Learning Outcomes: Students will have the ability to identify security threats and their causes in today's computing infrastructures.
 Students will be able to explain in detail and apply techniques from Crytography and Cryptanalysis.
 Students will synthesize the concepts of design, defensive programming, as well as their application to to build robust and resilient systems.
 Students will be able to apply techniques to enhance the security of existing systems, and gain a critical awareness of the limits of these techniques.
 Students will be able to reflect and critique on cryptographic techniques and secure systems design.
-Assessment: Examination 1 (70%) Coursework 1 (10%) Coursework 2 (10%) Laboratory work (10%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Standard Computer Science format unseen examination (70%).
+Assessment: Examination 1 (70%) Coursework 1 (10%) Coursework 2 (10%) Laboratory work (10%) Examination (Resit instrument) (100%) Resit Assessment: Assessment Description: Standard Computer Science format unseen examination (70%).
 2 Courseworks and work done in a lab.
-Moderation approach to main assessment: Second marking as sampling or moderation Assessment Feedback: Outline solutions provided along with group and individual analytical feedback for courseworks.
+Moderation approach to main assessment: Moderation by sampling of the cohort Assessment Feedback: Outline solutions provided along with group and individual analytical feedback for courseworks.
 Examination feedback summarising strengths and weaknesses of the class.
 Failure Redemption: Resit exam.
 Additional Notes: